 Engineers can often find themselves developing in a silo, creating a black box.
 Locally writing SQL makes the code inaccessible leaving it unchecked and not discoverable.
 Development shouldn’t happen in a black box.
 The lack of transparency and visibility can result in duplicate work or variations in calculations that impact downstream reporting resulting in data quality concerns and a loss of trust from data consumers.
-Tools like dbt (data build tool) help to promote collaboration and introduce engineering best practices like version control to ensure teams can work together and that data models can be easily discovered by authorized users.
+Tools like dbt Core and dbt Cloud (data build tool) help to promote collaboration and introduce engineering best practices like version control to ensure teams can work together and that data models can be easily discovered by authorized users.

 Tools that use Graphical User Interfaces (GUIs) offer users pre-designed components to drag and drop onto a canvas to visually build out data flows.
 These look easy to use, but can often be rigid and unintuitive.
 Learning a new GUI can take weeks to months.
 The steep learning curve can delay the delivery of data analytics initiatives.
 Additionally, there may be actions you want to take that are not natively supported, making these applications limiting.
 SQL, on the other hand, is the universal language of analysts, making it widely accessible.
 Read more about GUIs vs. SQL here.